viettien1602/swt301-testing-with-jest/testing-js/data-structure.md

     }
 }
 ```
 To simplify the demo, we will store all the blockchain in an array.
-The first element of the array, which is the first block, is called genesis block.
+The first element of the array, which is the first block, is called **genesis block**.
 All other blocks will be added after this block.
 In this BlockChain class, we have a function call isValid(), this is for validating all the blockchain, which means that if the data of a specific block was tampered, the status of the whole chain would be false.

 That's all for creating a basic blockchain structure, now we add some blocks to the blockchain.